CraigRisiAG/bowlinggame/README.md

 # Bowling Game Kata
+This code is based on a bowling game by Simon Berner, with only modifications made to the Unit tests portions for the sake of a workshop on unit testing.

 ## Intention
 The intention of this small project is practicing TDD with Java by implementing the [CodeKata](http://codekata.com/) [Bowling Game](http://codingdojo.org/kata/Bowling/).